daniel89mk/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

-- This study would collect data from MechaCar and its several competitive manufacturers from the last 5 years.
+- This study would need performance data (with the metrics listed below) from MechaCar and its several competitive manufacturers from the last 5 years.

 #### Metrics
-- Safety Rating: Independent Vaviable
+- Safety Rating: Independent Variable
-- Current Selling Price: Dependent Vaviable
+- Current Selling Price: Dependent Variable
-- Highway Fuel Efficiency: Independent Vaviable
+- Highway Fuel Efficiency: Independent Variable
-- Horse Power: Independent Vaviable
+- Horse Power: Independent Variable
-- Maintenance Cost: Independent Vaviable
+- Maintenance Cost: Independent Variable

 #### Hypothesis
-- Null hypothesis(Ho) = MechaCar's price is
+- Null hypothesis(Ho) = MechaCar's price is reasonable according to their performance factors
+- Alternative hypothesis (Ha) = MechaCar's price is not reasonable according to their performance factors

+#### Statistical Test
+- Multiple Linear Regression : to use on the MechaCar's data with multiple variables to see if there is high correlation for the selling price(dependent variable).